Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 After providing the necessary inputs, run the code in the `main.mlx` file.
 The code will generate simulation data continuously until it finds its best solution parameter based upon the calibration data provided and the suggestion from `fminunc` algorithm, and plot the results.

+## Output

+The aim of the experiment is to obtain the solution parameters which will be obtained as _'xsol'_ after the experiment.
+But also the additional process data can be visualised and seen in the 'main.mlx' file itselt while the simulation data will be stored into the collection directory.

 ## Dependencies

 This project requires the following MATLAB (or External) modules: